rizumu/django-podcasting/docs/index.rst

   Django Pocasting can optionally provide the ability to announce new episodes on twitter.
 Install python-twitter_ to get started.

+**Embeddable Media**
+  Want to display Youtube, Vimeo or Soundcloud content on Episode detail pages?
+Django Pocasting provides the ability to link to external embeddable media via the `podcasting.models.EmbedMedia` class.
+Optionally install django-embed-video_ for easy embedding of YouTube and Vimeo videos and music from SoundCloud.

 Usage
 =====